stsievert/next-face-demo/README.md

 ## NEXT face embedding demo

-Start the demo with `bokeh serve myapp`.
+Start the demo with `bokeh serve myapp.py`.

 ### TODOs
 1. make the feature finding of the face local (see https://github.com/stsievert/next-face-demo/issues/1)